-COUR COURSE OBJECTIVES 1 To learn about the computer systems, computing environments, developing of a computer program and Structure of a C Program 2 To gain knowledge of the operators, selection, control statements and repetition in C 3 To learn about the design concepts of arrays, strings, enumerated structure and union types and their usage.
+COURS SE OBJECTIVES 1 To learn about the computer systems, computing environments, developing of a computer program and Structure of a C Program 2 To gain knowledge of the operators, selection, control statements and repetition in C 3 To learn about the design concepts of arrays, strings, enumerated structure and union types and their usage.
 4 To assimilate about pointers, dynamic memory allocation and know the significance of Preprocessor.
 5 To assimilate about File I/O and significance of functions

-COURSI COURSE OUTCOMES Upon suc ccessful completion of the course, the student will be able to: CO1 Apply the fundamentals of C Programming for Problem solving.
-K3 CO2 Identify the appropriate Decision statement and Loops for a given Problem.
-K2 CO3 Make use of Arrays and Strings to solve the problems in C. K3 CO4 design and implement programs to analyze the different pointer applications К3 CO5 Develop solutions for problems using Files and Functions.
+COURSE BTL Upon suc CO1 K3 CO2 Identify the appropriate Decision statement and Loops for a given Problem.
+K2 CO3 Make use of Arrays and Strings to solve the problems in C. К3 CO4 design and implement programs to analyze the different pointer applications K3 CO5 Develop solutions for problems using Files and Functions.
 K3